Blog Gigs Facts Music Shop Links

 Our fourth album - a BBC 6Music Album Of The Day, Mercury Music Prize listed, and featuring the singles Do The Indie Kid (7" vinyl), It Only Works Because You're Here and My Boss Was In An Indie Band Once.
 Also available in a COMBO DEAL from the Special Offers section.

-This item is available to buy direct from us for £4.00, with postage and packing free anywhere in the world, or to download from our bandcamp page.
+This item is available to buy direct from us for £4.00, with postage and packing free anywhere in the world.

 Released 11 May 2009 this is MJ Hibbett & The Validators most boistrous, confident, fact packed album covering all aspects of life in your thirties like daft dancing, office politics, dieting, hen nights and getting home before closing time.
 It's full of music, opinion, tunes and good times, with a free magazine, lyrics booklet and album of demo versions included on the multimedia section of the CD.
 Sounds to good to be true?
 Allow us to persuade you with an advertisement!

 Being Happy Doesn't Make You Stupid

 We Can Start Having Fun